Is Yu Garden Worth Visiting in 2026? Full Guide & Review— lived here 1 year

 Entrance Fee and Costs

 The Yu Garden entrance fee is 50 RMB, which is around 7 dollars.
 You can pay in cash or use Alipay with your phone if you’ve connected your foreign credit card to it.
-The free digital credit card of Revolut, connected to Alipay, works perfectly as well.
+Revolut’s free digital credit card, connected to Alipay, works perfectly as well.

 Inside the Yu Garden area, prices are a bit higher of food and drinks than at most other convenience stores in the city: